Annytomica/kumiko-community-hub/README.md

 ## General Strategy
 Functions were tested as they were developed by running within IDE server (Gitpod).
 The site was first deployed to Heroku once the project and first app (article) had minimal wireup.
 Regular deployments, 4-5 times a day were carried out as features were developed.
 In this way all features were tested during development on the deployed site as well as IDE server to ensure features not impacted by deployment.
 If changes to any static files were updated or added 'collectstatic' command was used in terminal before testing features.

 All functions, including prescence of any validation messages, were tested after each deployment.

-Final testing on last deployemnt after code validations was carried out by multiple individuals on multiple devices (phones and laptops of each tester)
+Final testing was carried out on last deployment after all code validations was carried out.
+It was done by multiple individuals on multiple devices (phones and laptops of each tester).

 Core assessment criteria for all features were as follows:
 - That they work as expected